kennynahh/uw-reality-labs/README.md

 The interactions between the lenses and the user can often make or break the experience of a lot of consumer VR headsets.
 Popular consumer VR products like the [Valve Index](https://www.valvesoftware.com/en/index/deep-dive/) have fully adjustable lens interpupilary distance (IPD), as well as adjustable eye relief (distance of the lenses from the user's eyes).
 This makes this product much more accessible to a wide range of users, and serves to be more comfortable for individuals sensitiive to such changes.
 However, the further the lenses are from the user's eyes, the smaller the field of view (FoV) is, (given the lenses stay the same size) - and this is why it is especially important that the VR headset sits at a reasonable length from the user's face.

 We recommend [fresnel](https://xinreality.com/wiki/Fresnel_lens) lenses for now, since they are readily available for very low prices on platforms like Amazon and Aliexpress, and are thin and lightweight.
-Traditional biconvex lenses are wider, heavier (when built with glass), and usually cost more, but they may have increased visual clarity and no god rays. (due to the design of fresnels and their fine concentric lines, they can introduce god rays and other ditracting artifacts.)
+Traditional biconvex lenses are wider, heavier (when built with glass), and usually cost more, but they may have increased visual clarity and no god rays. (due to the design of fresnels and their fine concentric lines, they can introduce god rays and other distracting artifacts.)

 A lot of these lenses can be purchased at various focal lengths; we hope to test multiple.
 Depending on the focal length, the length of the headset's housing will vary, so there may be some merit in seeing the difference between shorter and longer housings (in terms of image quality, FOV, perceived weight of the HMD and how this affects comfort, etc.) Creating the mechanical design for the housing of the VR headset will be challenging, given that we'd like to include user-addressable IPD, as well as test different housing for different lenses.
 However, we are very excited to begin testing this once our lenses arrive.